 Find the spot where you can charge your devices too while watching a film or simply browsing on your phone.
 The last thing you want to happen is to run out of power when you land in a foreign country.

-I hope this article about long-haul travel essentials have been useful for you.
+I hope this article about long-haul travel essentials and long-haul flight and connection tips have been useful for you.
 If you have anything tips to add or any questions, let me know on the comment section below.

 ARE YOU ON PINTEREST?
 SAVE THIS FOR LATER READ: